OpenFn/kit/packages/cli/README.md

 Devtools will:
 * Compile a job expression into an executable module
 * Pass the compiled module into the runtime
-* Write or print the resulting state.
+* Write or print the resulting state
+* Allow local adaptor implementations to be passed

-The CLI only has one command right now.
+The CLI only has one command right now (execute).
 Give it a path and it will:

-* If the path ends in .js, it will be loaded as a job file and executed.
+* If the path ends in .js, load as a job file and execute.
 State and output will be read/written relative to it.
 * If the path is a folder, the CLI will look for a job.js, state.json and write an output.json.

 You can override specific paths.